lhukp/Witchery/README.md

 ##### Sort

-Soul Shards are always sorted from your left outer bag to your backpack.
+Soul Shards are always sorted from your leftmost bag to your backpack.
 Soul pouches are supported but not preferred.

-> Best practice is placing your soul pouch as the left outer bag.
+> Best practice is placing your soul pouch as the leftmost bag.

 Soul Shards are sorted at login and when a new Soul Shard is created.
 Also a slash command is provided to sort manually.
 ```